-Eating out in Dubroknik is fairly reasonable compared to many other European cities, and there is an enormous variety of food on offer.
-Croatia is not generally known for its cuisine, which is partly why there are so many international restaurants in tourist hubs like Dubrovnik, but there are some traditional staples which visitors must sample.
+Eating out in Dubrovnik is fairly reasonable compared to many other European cities, and there is an enormous variety of food on offer.
+Croatia is not generally known for its cuisine, which is partly why there are so many international restaurants in tourist hubs like Dubrovnik, but there are some traditional staples which visitors should sample.
 Some local favourites worth trying are octopus salad, bureks (cheese or meat pies), prsut (smoked ham), and brodet and pasticada (a fish dish).
-Croatian food is traditionally quite sweet and they enjoy sugary treats: candied orange rind and sugared almonds are popular dessert snacks and they make lovely gifts for those back at home.
+Croatian food is traditionally quite sweet and the locals take their sugary treats seriously: candied orange rind and sugared almonds are popular dessert snacks and they make lovely gifts for those back at home.
 The coastal regions of Croatia still carry the influence of Greek cuisine, and the more recent influence of Italian (particularly Venetian) culinary traditions, and visitors may well recognise similarities.

-The best restaurant area is Old Town, particularly the Stradun, and there are some lovely places to eat out near the old harbour as well.
-However, there are quality restaurants of all kinds strewn through this magical city and your culinary adventures should be rewarding whether you're on a budget or not.
+The best restaurant area is the Old Town, particularly along the Stradun, and there are some lovely places to eat out near the old harbour as well.
+However, there are quality restaurants of all kinds strewn throughout this magical city and the culinary adventures should be rewarding whether visitors are on a budget or not.

 Not always the easiest restaurant to find, small cane tables line the steps around the entrance to Rozarij's.
 The fantastic seafood menu keeps diners coming back for more time and time again.
 Flagship dishes include shrimp with white risotto or the mixed buzzara, which is a combination of mussels and scampi cooked in a fragrant court bouillon.
 Open daily for lunch and dinner.
 Be sure to bring cash, as credit cards are not accepted.

 Address: Prijeko 2 (corner of Prijeko and Zlatarska)